Wondering how to get around in Cabo? Driving your own set of wheels is an excellent way to explore!

 This includes the time of year you’re traveling, the vehicle you want and the company you’re renting it from.

-To start with, the high season is more expensive than quieter times of the year.
+To start with, as with hotels and other prices in Cabo, the high season is more expensive than quieter times of the year.

 If you’re concerned about the rental price, smaller cars also tend to be cheaper than their larger counterparts.